 The protection of marine turtles, colonial shorebirds and seabirds, manatees, mangroves, and seagrass beds are primary environmental concerns within this subregion.
-Sensitive areas for shorebirds include Big Marco Pass Critical Wildlife Area, emergent shoals at Caxambas Pass, Caxambas Pass Critical Wildlife Area, portions of Kice Island, Cape Romano and emergent shoals off Cape Romano now known as Second Chance Critical Wildlife Area.
+Sensitive areas for shorebirds include Big Marco Pass Critical Wildlife Area, emergent shoals at Caxambas Pass, Caxambas Pass Critical Wildlife Area, portions of Kice Island, Cape Romano, and emergent shoals off Cape Romano now known as Second Chance Critical Wildlife Area.
 Additionally, emergent shoals are utilized by resident and migrating birds.
 These areas are subject to change as conditions change, and coordination with FWC shorebird staff is encouraged during project development.
 The timing of construction activities has been restricted during the marine turtle nesting season of May 1 through October 31 and the shorebird nesting season of February 15 through August 31.
 Project design and method of construction are restricted to avoid or minimize adverse impacts to the listed species and their habitat.
 Nourishment activities must avoid potential impacts to the emergent shoals at the northwest end of Marco Island and within Caxambas Pass, which are considered by the Florida Fish and Wildlife Conservation Commission (FWC) as Critical Wildlife Areas for shorebirds and seabirds.
 Large numbers of shorebirds and seabirds' nest and roost on the numerous sandbars near the area of North and South Marco Island.
-Wildlife and protected species surveys for the project area have documented nesting by least terns (threatened), snowy plovers (threatened), American oystercatcher (species of special concern), black skimmers (species of special concern), and Wilson's plovers, on the beaches of Collier County.
-These beaches are also used as resting/foraging habitat for other species of shorebirds including the threatened piping plover and red knot.
-The Rookery Bay National Estuarine Research Reserve include Kice and Morgan Islands and surrounds, but do not include, Marco Island.
-Marco Island waters, aquatic preserve areas and down through the Ten Thousand Islands National Wildlife Refuge are prime habitat for the smalltooth sawfish that is also listed as a protected species.
-Projects located within and near the aquatic preserve boundaries require additional protection, including more stringent water quality standards than in non- aquatic preserve waters, during permitting and construction to ensure preservation of the existing conditions.
+Wildlife and protected species surveys for the project area have documented nesting by least terns (state threatened), snowy plovers (state threatened), American oystercatcher (state threatened), black skimmers (state threatened), and Wilson's plovers on the beaches of Collier County.
+These beaches are also used as resting/foraging habitat for other species of shorebirds including the piping plover (federally threatened), and red knot (federally threatened).
+The Rookery Bay National Estuarine Research Reserve (which encompasses Rookery Bay and Cape Romano-Ten Thousand Islands Aquatic Preserves), includes Kice and Morgan Islands and surrounds, but does not include Marco Island.
+Marco Island waters, aquatic preserve areas, and the Ten Thousand Islands National Wildlife Refuge are prime habitat for the federally endangered smalltooth sawfish.
+Projects located within and near the Aquatic Preserve boundaries require additional protection, including more stringent water quality standards than in non-Aquatic Preserve waters, during permitting and construction to ensure preservation of the existing conditions.

 A regional sediment management strategy that uses beach quality sand should be incorporated into the maintenance of the beach restoration projects.
 For additional information on sand sources, the Department manages a database named the Regional Offshore Sand Source Inventory (ROSSI).
+The

-The Bureau of Ocean Energy Management (BOEM) through the Minerals Management Program (MMP) is responsible for the use of offshore sand resources located outside of state waters and within federal waters on the Outer Continental Shelf.
-MMP has initiated regional management of sand sources, where feasible, to manage the growing need for these sand sources.
-Projects in Collier County has obtained sand sources through the MMP leasing program.
-The Department is working with BOEM to encourage coordination of sand sources within each region of the state to protect the shoreline of Florida.
+Bureau of Ocean Energy Management (BOEM) through the Minerals Management Program (MMP) is responsible for the use of offshore sand resources located outside of state waters and within federal waters on the Outer Continental Shelf.
+The MMP has initiated regional management of sand sources, where feasible, to manage the growing need for these sand sources.
+Projects in Collier County have obtained sand sources through the MMP leasing program.
+The Department is working with the BOEM to encourage coordination of sand sources within each region of the state to protect the shoreline of Florida.